 As it turns out, this is a complicated legal issue.
 Your defense lawyer will want you to be honest with him and it is his duty to represent you as best as he can and to guard your conversations.
 But at the same time, your attorney is also committed to not willingly present evidence to the court that they know to be false, including testimony from a defendant or witness the lawyer knows will commit perjury on the stand.

 It’s not just a matter of duty or ethics for the attorney to intentionally keep someone from perjuring themselves for his client’s defense -he also could face serious consequences if he knowingly presents perjured testimony.
 He could even be disbarred under the code of ethics of the American Bar Association.

-What Will a Vista Criminal Attorney Do if a Client Says He Plans to Lie on the Stand?
+What Will a Criminal Lawyer in Vista Do if a Client Says He Plans to Lie on the Stand?

 A lawyer will usually try to convince his client not to perjure herself on the stand or to not testify at all.
 If the client still insists on perjuring herself, the attorney will most likely ask the judge to be relieved of the case without saying why.
 If the judge denies the lawyer’s request to be replaced by another attorney, the lawyer may ask the client to proceed on her own.

 It is always in the client’s best interest to be honest with their lawyer.
 The prosecution may have impeachment information which shows the client is lying.
 For example, if the client lies about an alibi, the prosecution can expose the false alibi without previously disclosing it to the defense.
 When this happens, the client will most likely be convicted and may be separately charged with perjury.